UTokyo-ICEPP/qc-workbook/source/en/shor.md

     print(row)
 ```

-`limit_denominator`メソッドを使って、分母が特定の値（ここでは15）を下回る分数で、最も位相の値に近いものを得ています。
-Use the `limit_denominator` method to use a fraction with a denominator smaller than a specific value (in this case, 15) to obtain the value closest to the phase value.
+Using the `limit_denominator` method, we obtain the fraction closest to the phase value, for which the denominator is smaller than a specific value (15 in this case).

-測定された結果のうち、2つ（64と192）が正しい答えである$r=4$を与えたことが分かります。
-As you can see from the measurement results, two values (64 and 192) produce the correct answer, $r=4$.
+From the measurement results, you can see that the two values (64 and 192) provide the correct answer of $r=4$.